andy-byers/CalicoDB/doc/design.md

 First, there is the pager layer, which caches database pages in memory.
 Dirty pages are written to the WAL on commit or eviction from the cache.
 This lets a running transaction modify a given page multiple times before it needs to be written out.
-As mentioned in [Checkpoints](#checkpoints), the WAL eventually needs to be written back to the database file.
+Eventually, the WAL will need to be written back to the database file.
 When this happens, each unique page in the WAL is written back to the database exactly once.
 The pages are also sorted by page number, so each write during the checkpoint is sequential.